Itching ears: Greek context

-Paul the Apostle wrote 2 Timothy for Timothy to exhort him during his ministry.
-Within the context of chapter 4, verse 2, Paul charges Timothy to preach (κήρυξον), be ready (ἐπίστηθι), correct (ἔλεγξον), rebuke (ἐπιτίμησον) and exhort (ἐπιτίμησον).
-Each charge is an active verb in the aorist imperative tense, which implies that Paul is making a declarative, strong statement to Timothy.

 Paul continues in chapter 4 verse 3 by describing a time when people will not listen to sound doctrine.
 Paul uses the phrase for a time will come (ἔσται) which translates more closely to there will be. ἔσται is a third person indicative verb in the future tense, which signifies a warning for Timothy that the Church of Christ on earth will not change for the better.

 Paul's purpose

 Paul describes the future that Timothy will face, where people would not endure sound doctrine, and instead heap to themselves teachers in order to satisfy their itching ears.
 Albert Barnes writes on this subject: